arrebarritra/DD2360HT23/hw_4/report.md

 1. **Compared to the non-streamed vector addition, what performance gain do you get?**

 2. **Use nvprof to collect traces and the NVIDIA Visual Profiler (nvvp) to visualize the overlap of communication and computation.**

 3. **What is the impact of segment size on performance?**

+    Too small segment size doesn't improve performance, probably due to the overhead of creating multiple streams.
+Too large streams can make performance revert to similar levels as the original

 # Exercise 3: Heat Equation with using NVIDIA libraries